IPK-BIT/miappe-wizard/docs/configuration.md

 ```

 ### Hooks
+!!! note

-#### Note: When a Study is defined via 'prefill' then it will be also automatically added to the Investigation.
+    When a Study is defined via 'prefill' then it will be also automatically added to the Investigation.
 The 'addStudy' hock is then only needed when you want to add an additional/second Study.

 Available hook functions:
  * addStudy => creates a study <b>add the end</b> of a step